pypa/packaging/docs/development/submitting-patches.rst

 Code
 ----

-When in doubt, refer to :pep:`8` for Python code.
-You can check if your code meets our automated requirements by running ``flake8`` against it.
-If you've installed the development requirements this will automatically use our configuration.
-You can also run the ``tox`` job with ``tox -e pep8``.
+This project's source is auto-formatted with |black|.
+You can check if your code meets our requirements by running our linters against it with ``tox -e lint``.

 `Write comments as complete sentences.`_